 - inform and engage consumers.

-- Quality Pathology Practice: To support professional practice standards that meet consumer and referrer needs and provide evidence-based, best practice, quality-assured services that is safe, cost effective and efficient.
+- Quality Pathology Practice: To support professional practice standards that meet consumer and referrer needs and provide evidence-based, best practice, quality-assured services that are safe, cost effective and efficient.

-The QUPP has been guided by a departmetally-appointed consultative committee since its inception ie. the Quality Use of Pathology Committee (QUPC).
-The membership of the QUPC comprises nominees from peak bodies and organisations representing the pathology profession, medical practitioners, tertiary education, pathology consumers and representatives from the Department.
+The QUPP has been guided by a departmentally-appointed consultative expert committee since its inception ie. the Quality Use of Pathology Committee (QUPC).
+The membership of the QUPC comprises of nominees from peak organisations including the pathology profession, scientists, medical practitioners, tertiary education, pathology consumers and representatives from the Department.

 Should you have any further queries please contact the QUPC Secretariat.